What are the Characteristics of Young Adult Literature?

 What is a "Young Adult"?

 Young Adult literature is usually used to refer to fiction aimed at teenagers, that is, people from 12 to 18.
 However, the label has grown to include what is called "Middle Grade Literature", aimed at older children from 9 to 12, and "New Adult Literature", aimed at young adults from 18 to 30.
-These labels, though, are not stable boundaries.
+These labels, though, are not stable boundaries and can often overlap depending on the themes or complexity of the story.

 In order to see what category of Young Adult literature a book falls into, you can take a look at the protagonist's age, which often reflects that of the target audience.
-The style and tone of the writing ideally also matches the audience: Young Adult literature is usually fast-paced and heavier in dialogue than in description.
+The style and tone of the writing ideally also matches the audience: Young Adult literature is usually fast-paced and heavier in dialogue than in description, allowing for dynamic interactions and engaging storytelling.

 Who writes Young Adult literature?